-For organization administrators, the Home page of the Velocity application displays a dashboard reporting the subscription utilization.
+For organization administrators, the Home page in the ArcGIS Velocity application displays a dashboard reporting the subscription utilization.
 For the Standard and Advanced license levels, this is percentage of running feeds and analytics (out of the maximum allowed) and the percentage storage utilization.
 For the Dedicated license, this is the percentage compute and storage utilized.

 The compute and storage gauges will appear green if the percentages are under the alerting thresholds and in shades of orange and red as the percent utilized approaches 100%.

-For compute capacity in the Dedicated subscription, administrators will receive an alert if utilization exceeds 75%.
+For compute capacity in the Dedicated license, administrators will receive an alert if utilization exceeds 75%.
 If the percent compute utilization exceeds 90%, users may begin to receive error messages when starting new feeds or analytics if there is insufficient capacity to run that feed or analytic.

 Running items (compute) utilization